kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/proposal.md

 - Pools of shared compute should be *discrete* for scheduling to properly work
 - Pod-level scheduling should not be handled by a high-level gateway
-- Simple use cases should be simple to define (or are implicitly defined via reasonable defaults)
+- Simple services should be simple to define (or are implicitly defined via reasonable defaults)
 - This solution should be composable with other Gateway solutions and flexible to fit customer needs
 - The MVP will heavily assume requests are done using the OpenAI spec, but open to extension in the future
 - The Gateway should route in a way that does not generate a queue of requests at the model server level